matt77hias/Blog/_posts/2017-08-24-creating-a-view-frustum.md

  If the given transform represents the view-to-projection transformation matrix, the planes of the bounding frustum are represented by view space coordinates.
- If the given transform represents the world-to-view-to-projection transformation matrix, the planes of the bounding frustum are represented by world space coordinates.
+ If the given transform represents the world-(to-view)-to-projection transformation matrix, the planes of the bounding frustum are represented by world space coordinates.
- If the given transform represents the object-to-world-to-view-projection transformation matrix, the planes of the bounding frustum are represented by object space coordinates.
+ If the given transform represents the object-(to-world-to-view)-to-projection transformation matrix, the planes of the bounding frustum are represented by object space coordinates.

  @param[in]		transform